muratk3n/thirdwave/en/2019/08/twin-deficits.md

 The only problem with it is, it's not what happened.
-It is absolutely not what happened because the Chinese actually held steady, flip one type of investment to another, and the dollar in fact increases in value against foreign currencies over the course of the crisis in 2008.
+It is absolutely not what happened because the Chinese actually held steady, flip one type of investment to another, and the dollar in fact increased in value against foreign currencies over the course of the crisis in 2008.
 It turns out what is going to blindside us in 2007-8 is not this hyper politicized drama of public balance sheets, a government